History of The Claremont Colleges

 An evolving vision

-Much has changed in the seven decades of The Claremont Colleges, and the.
-This evolution inspires a vital spirit of adventure and exploration, which President Blaisdell acknowledged in 1953 in his last address to the combined boards of The Claremont Colleges: "What is coming?" he asked.
+Much has changed in the seven decades of The Claremont Colleges, and this evolution inspires a vital spirit of adventure and exploration, which President Blaisdell acknowledged in 1953 in his last address to the combined boards of The Claremont Colleges: "What is coming?" he asked.
 "We are only at the beginning.
 We are founders.
 We are the pioneers.
 The future beckons."

 The Claremont Colleges